datastax/csharp-driver/doc/features/tls/README.md

     .Build();
 ```

+`Builder.WithSSL()` and `Builder.WithSSL(new SSLOptions())` enable TLS/SSL with the default configuration.
+The default configuration includes a `RemoteCertificateValidationCallback` that logs any errors returned by .NET's SSL API.

-There's an overload that lets you customize several SSL options available on the `SSLOptions` class:
+To customize this configuration check out the several SSL options available on the `SSLOptions` class:

 ```csharp
 var cluster = Cluster.Builder()